scipian/rfcs/0001-customer-onboarding.md

 The following are open questions the Scipian dev community should answer before work commences:

-- Should the Terraform state "puller", which will be a Kubernetes Job, be initiated by the onboarding team, or by a Scipian admin?
 - Somewhat tied to this process is the question of how best to distribute the Scipian Authentication CLI to onboarding teams?
 - What areas do we need to consider to align us for future iterations and improvements to automate this process?
-- Further research into Terraform will be needed, to determine the best way to pull state and remap it into Scipian's backend in the correct workspace structure expected by Scipian.

 # Future possibilities
 [future-possibilities]: #future-possibilities